 As second only to Switzerland, Canada certainly has plenty to offer anyone looking to establish a profitable and happy existence.
 What exactly are Canada’s strong points according to the study?
 Canada’s sturdy public education system, a rich public health system, a robust job market, economic and political stability, and overall safety are all reasons to live in Canada.
 In addition, Canada holds plenty of potential for entrepreneurs, is in touch with modern culture, has well-established and well-protected human rights, and property rights.

 Where is Canada lacking?
 The climate can be unfavourable (however not compared to the winters of Finland!), the young country lacks a rich history, the food outside of the big cities is not particularly exciting, their leadership position and military are both quite weak, and although a cheaper country for cost of living than Finland, Canada is certainly far from affordable.

 The current population in Finland is around 5.5 million, which is less than the population of the Greater Toronto Area, the most common destination in Canada for new immigrants.
 In 2016 a total number of 14,737 immigrants settled in Finland, that’s 0.27% of the current population.
-When it comes to 2017, however, there is some question as to how immigration patterns will progress.
+When it comes to 2019 and the future, however, there is some question as to how immigration patterns will progress.